-- Road hazards (e.g., cuts, snags, bruises, impact damage or punctures); - Incorrect mounting of the tire, tire/wheel imbalance or improper repair; - Misapplication, improper maintenance, racing, underinflation, overinflation or other abuse; - Uneven or rapid wear which is caused by mechanical irregularity in the vehicle such as wheel misalignment (a measured tread difference of 2/32nds of an inch or more across the face of the tread on the same tire);
+- Road hazards (e.g., cuts, snags, bruises, impact damage or punctures); - Incorrect mounting of the tire, tire/wheel imbalance or improper repair; - Misapplication, improper maintenance, racing, underinflation, overinflation or other abuse;

-- Accident, fire, chemical corrosion, tire alteration or vandalism; - Flat spotting caused by improper storage or brakelock; - The addition of liquid, solid or gaseous materials other than air, nitrogen or carbon dioxide (for example, waterbase sealers or balancing substances); - Minor cosmetic ozone or weather cracking; - Use of MICHELIN® Self-Supporting Zero PressureTM (ZP) tires without a properly operating low inflation warning system. - Use of MICHELIN tires that is inconsistent with the safety and/or maintenance information provided in your owner's manual.
+- Uneven wear (to include all wear types); - Wear caused by mechanical irregularity in the vehicle such as wheel misalignment; - Accident, fire, chemical corrosion, tire alteration or vandalism; - Flat spotting caused by improper storage or brakelock; - The addition of liquid, solid or gaseous materials other than air, nitrogen or carbon dioxide (for example, waterbase sealers or balancing substances); - Minor cosmetic ozone or weather cracking; - Use of MICHELIN[®] Self-Supporting Zero Pressure (ZP) tires without a properly operating low inflation warning system. - Use of MICHELIN tires that is inconsistent with the safety and/or maintenance information provided in your owner's manual.